chili-epfl/collab-react-components/README.md

 >Note: Do not pass `value` or `defaultValue` to `CollabRichEditor`, the data will be fetched from the collaboratively shared data on the server.

-## Example app
-Multiple example apps are present in the `demos` directory.
-Feel free look at them for a real implementation.

 ## License
 MIT